 Organiser: some rides are organised by British Cycling, some are organised by our volunteers, and some are organised by members of the public.

 Cycling is a physical activity and can be strenuous.
 Riders should be in good health and any rider who has a doubt about their health or fitness, or who has a medical condition or injury that could be affected by exercise (particularly a heart condition), should consult their doctor before participating.
 No-one should participate in a ride under the influence of alcohol or drugs (complying with the Road Traffic Act 1988).

 All rides are designed entirely for cycles (including electric cycles).
 All riders must ensure that their cycles are in a roadworthy condition, must observe the rules of the Highway Code and follow the instructions of any officials, marshals and the Police.
-The organisers’ decision shall be final as to whether a cycle is of an appropriate type or condition to participate on rides.
+The organiser’s decision shall be final as to whether a cycle is of an appropriate type or condition to be used on rides.

 In compliance with British Cycling’s rules and regulations, helmets are compulsory for under-18s, and recommended but not compulsory for adults, taking part in our rides.